COVID-19, Race, and the 2020 Election

 MICHAEL NUTTER was the 98th Mayor of the City of Philadelphia after serving almost 15 years in the Philadelphia City Council.
 He is a past President of the United States Conference of Mayors.
 Since leaving public service, Mayor Nutter has remained active in public policy, government, and civic life.
 He is also the David N. Dinkins Professor of Professional Practice in Urban and Public Affairs at the School of International and Public Affairs, Columbia University.

-DOUGLAS E. SCHOEN is a Democratic campaign consultant and founding partner and principle strategist for Penn, Schoen & Berland.
+DOUGLAS E. SCHOEN is a Democratic campaign consultant and founding partner at Schoen Cooperman Research.
 He is the author of multiple books, including The Power of the Vote: Electing Presidents, Overthrowing Dictators, and Promoting Democracy Around the World and Declaring Independence: The Beginning of the End of the Two-Party System.

 ROBERT Y. SHAPIRO is President of the Academy of Political Science and Editor of Political Science Quarterly.
 He is also the Wallace S. Sayre Professor of Government and Professor of International and Public Affairs at Columbia University.

 Urban and Social Policy Program at Columbia University’s School of International and Public Affairs

 New York University Robert F. Wagner Graduate School of Public Service

 The Academy of Political Science